Library & GrantStation

 Grassroots Fundraising Journal

-Nonprofit Compensation Associates Fair pay for Northern California nonprofits
+Compensation Associates Fair Pay for Northern California Nonprofits

 Computer Use & Library Policy

-The CVNL Library Resource Center is a self-service facility open to visitors seeking information related to philanthropy, fundraising, and nonprofit management.
-The CVNL Library Resource Center is not intended for use as an office, meeting place or public space.
+The Library Resource Center is a self-service facility open to visitors seeking information related to philanthropy, fundraising, and nonprofit management.
+The Library Resource Center is not intended for use as an office, meeting place or public space.

 Use of computers is limited to research on philanthropy, fundraising, and nonprofit management.
 Visitors may not use computers for any purpose unrelated to fundraising and philanthropy research.